s0l0ist/ferroid/crates/ferroid/README.md

 [`ferroid`](https://github.com/s0l0ist/ferroid) is a Rust crate for generating and parsing **Snowflake** and **ULID** identifiers.

-It provides fast, configurable ID generation for distributed systems, with:

-- Pre-built layouts for platforms like Twitter, Discord, Instagram, and Mastodon (Snowflake)
-- ULID support with 128-bit, time-sortable IDs (`ulid` feature)
-- Time-based ordering, lexicographic encoding, and pluggable clock/random sources

 ## Features

 - 📌 Bit-level compatibility with major Snowflake and ULID formats